 Beyond the malicious and phishing activities of the ActiveWeb, lurks suspicious activity with new domain registrations in the ProActiveWeb.

-Over the last decade, Domain Generation Algorithms (DGAs) have become a popular tool for threat actors to deliver malware as it has become a difficult technique for defenders to counter attacks.
+Over the last decade, DGAs have become popular in the Tactics, Techniques and Procedures (TTP) used by threat actors for delivering malware because it can often be a difficult for defenders to counter attacks.

 Domain Generation Algorithms (DGAs) are a key tool for threat actors.
 As DGAs become more sophisticated and increasingly difficult to detect, zvelo’s Cybersecurity Team recommends heightened awareness and shares what you need to know.